 Endangered Species Act

-The most common applications of the ESA for industry are Section 7 consultations for projects with a federal nexus (e.g. a permit from a federal agency), and Section 10 Habitat Conservation Plans (HCP) for private actions that do not have a federal nexus but may affect a listed species or their designated critical habitat.
+The most common applications of the ESA for industry are Section 7 consultations for projects with a federal nexus (e.g., those involving a permit from a federal agency), and Section 10 Habitat Conservation Plans (HCP) for private actions that do not have a federal nexus but may affect a listed species or their designated critical habitat.

 USFWS’s Endangered Species Program